Fast & FREE Shipping to the Contiguous United States

 Nine out of ten times, store-bought canvas products have a layer of primer applied.
 The seasoned artist knows not to only rely on this layer.

 It all goes back to your objective.
 What may work for others may not work for you.
 Essentially, this is what gesso is for.
-If in doubt, apply another layer of the primer.
+If in doubt, apply another thin layer of the primer.

 For more precise brush stroke control, add an extra layer.
 We recommend light sanding of the canvas between each coat of primer.
 Remember to brush off the excess dust.
 This will ensure the results match your expectations.